Tenth decade 1983 – 1993

 • Governor Rafael Hernández Colón bought the Navieras and the Telefónica.

-• Strong rains caused a landslide in the Mameyes sector of Ponce, resulting in 140 deaths, and a bridge collapsed in Santa Isabel, taking drivers along with it.
+• Strong rains caused a landslide in the Mameyes sector of Ponce, resulting in 140 deaths, and a bridge collapsed in Santa Isabel, taking more than 20 people along with it.

 • On December 31, 1986, an enormous blaze destroyed the Dupont Plaza Hotel, causing the deaths of 200 people.